 Document Owner: Env Supt

-Document Approver: Env & Rehab Mgr
+Document Env & Rehab Mgr

+ı Approver:

 Revision Period: 3 years

 Issue: 1

-Last Revision Date: November 2023
+Last Revision Date: January 2025

 A risk assessment workshop was undertaken on 24 February 2022.
 The workshop was used to identify the key issues that presented a risk to achieving satisfactory rehabilitation at CCL701.